The Second Summit Toolkit

 They explore questions such as:

-• Which goals were borrowed from culture, organizations or expectations?
+• Which goals were borrowed from culture, organizations, or others' expectations?

 • How does identity become attached to performance?